Professional Development Workshops

 Part B: Bringing PCR into the Biology Classroom

-Designed for high school biology, biotechnology, marine biology or chemistry teachers who have experience with micropipetting, DNA extraction, and agarose gel electrophoresis and want opportunities to build on these skills while bringing authentic research experiences into their classrooms.
-This workshop introduces teachers to DNA barcoding, with activities including DNA purification, polymerase chain reaction (PCR), in depth usage of agarose gel electrophoresis, and basic bioinformatics skills.
-Basic skills in micropipetting and agarose gel electrophoresis required.
+This workshop is designed for high school biology, biotechnology, marine biology or chemistry teachers who have experience with micropipetting, DNA extraction, and agarose gel electrophoresis and want opportunities to build on these skills while bringing authentic research experiences into their classrooms.
+This workshop introduces teachers to applications of polymerase chain reaction (PCR).
+Activities will include DNA purification, extensive background and experiences with PCR and agarose gel electrophoresis, and an introduction to some of the bioinformatics skills and programs used to compare DNA and protein sequences.
+Training and support is on the PTC taster gene lab curriculum with extensions.
+Basic skills in micropipetting and agarose gel electrophoresis are required (for example, participation in the introductory Workshop A, “An Understanding of DNA;" NWABR’s Bio-ITEST advanced bioinformatics summer workshop, "Using Bioinformatics: Genetic Research;" the Science Education Partnership (SEP) through the Fred Hutchinson Cancer Research Center (FHCRC); or the Amgen Biotechnology Experience (held for teachers each summer at Shoreline Community College).

 Part C: Cloning DNA to Make Protein